Cotylorhiza tuberculata: Symbiosis

-The endosymbiotic, photosynthetic algae which C. tuberculata hosts in its body are paramount to the jellyfish's prosperity.
+The endosymbiotic, photosynthetic algae that C. tuberculata hosts in its body are paramount to the jellyfish's prosperity.
 These mutualistic microorganisms are also known as zooxanthellae, originating from the dinoflagellate phylum, and they commonly engage in symbiotic relationships with many types of jellyfish.
 While the cnidarian hosts provide shelter for these symbionts, the dinoflagellates in return use their photosynthetic abilities to provide the C. tuberculata with energy for usage and storage.
-Fatty acids, for example, are the primary macromolecules for energy storage in cnidarians, and mainly are obtained from their carbon-fixing symbionts.
+Fatty acids, for example, are the primary macromolecules for energy storage in cnidarians, and are obtained mainly from their carbon-fixing symbionts.
 This mutualistic relationship is so crucial to the Mediterranean jellyfish's growth and survival that the preliminary step of premature medusa formation will not initiate without the presence of zooxanthellae.

 Feeding

 C. tuberculata primarily consume minuscule aquatic organisms, often a mixture of phytoplankton and zooplankton.
 They do not demonstrate a very high feeding diversity on the taxonomic level; it has been recorded that anywhere between 69% and 82% of their diet consists of organisms associated with the genus Spiroplasma.
 These prokaryotes have also been found in the diets of several other jellyfish species.
 Furthermore, the C. tuberculata's diet likely consists of only three to four main taxa of microplankton.
-The jellyfish takes in these tiny organisms through its moutharms, from where they travel to its stomach.
+The jellyfish takes in these tiny organisms through its mouth arms, from where they travel to its stomach.
 The interconnectedness of the Mediterranean jelly and its surrounding waters allows for an easy flow of plankton into its gastric cavity.